Medicines may be used in treating certain conditions that contribute to sexual problems.

 A woman who has had surgery to remove her uterus (hysterectomy) and ovaries (oophorectomy) will suddenly be in menopause.
 She will have an immediate drop in both estrogen and testosterone.
 She may then have a problem with sexual desire.
 If so, her doctor may suggest hormone therapy.

 Ospemifene (Osphena) is used to reduce vaginal changes that can make sex painful.

-erectile dysfunction in men, is being studied for use in women who have arousal problems but has not been shown to work.3
+Sildenafil (Viagra), which is used to treat erectile dysfunction in men, is being studied for use in women who have arousal problems but has not been shown to work.3